 In late 2018, Nagarwala's defense team challenged the federal law on constitutional grounds and, unfortunately, the presiding judge ultimately ruled in their favor.
 He asserted that Congress lacked the power to pass the federal anti-FGM law, claiming that the ability to criminalize FGM rested solely with the individual states, not with the federal government.
 Primary charges against the defendants were subsequently dismissed.
+The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April 2019, citing federalism concerns.
+Instead, they urged Congress to address the constitutional issues stated in the district court ruling.

-The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April submitted amicus curiae (friend of the court) briefs to the district court.
-We, along with legal experts and fellow advocates, were bewildered by the DOJ's position in this case.
+The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April 2019, citing federalism concerns and instead, urged